Last Updated on

 Every year interior design styles change and we can see new trends emerging each and every time.
 They don’t change dramatically, the changes are usually subtle, evolved from previous trends.
 It also doesn’t mean that you have to remodel your interior every year, but if you like staying on the cutting edge of the latest design styles it’s worth keeping an eye on these trends.

-Today we’re looking into kitchen decor trends of the current year with 20 stunning examples and we’re looking for something to take home out of each of them.
+Today we’re looking into kitchen decor trends with 38 stunning examples and we’re looking for something to take home out of each of them.

 What we will see a lot in these stunning kitchen designs are soft hues of grey on the cabinets, walls and even floor.
 Grey is the new white this year, although white hasn’t been phased out entirely.